heber-silva/CKA-Obsidian-Vault/Security/Kubernetes API Server Bypass Risks.md

 The kubelet provides an HTTP API that is typically exposed on TCP port 10250 on cluster worker nodes.
 The API might also be exposed on control plane nodes depending on the Kubernetes distribution in use.
 Direct access to the API allows for disclosure of information about the pods running on a node, the logs from those pods, and execution of commands in every container running on the node.

 When Kubernetes cluster users have RBAC access to `Node` object sub-resources, that access serves as authorization to interact with the kubelet API.
-The exact access depends on which sub-resource access has been granted, as detailed in [kubelet authorization](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/#kubelet-authorization).
+The exact access depends on which sub-resource access has been granted, as detailed in [](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-authn-authz/#kubelet-authorization).

 Direct access to the kubelet API is not subject to admission control and is not logged by Kubernetes audit logging.
 An attacker with direct access to this API may be able to bypass controls that detect or prevent certain actions.